Chris Wilson Logo

 Establish relevance and priorities

-Establish consensus
+Establish priorities by consensus

 Collective Decision Making